Editor's Note 6/2/2020: This interview was originally published 9/5/2019.

-I recently sat down with her to talk about what’s on her artistic plate - and what it takes to throw a real good party.
+I recently sat down with her to talk about what’s on her artistic plate— and what it takes to throw a really good party.

 How did you come to identify as bi or queer?

 KH: Well, in high school I had a gorgeous fellow student walk up to me in freshmen year, and go: “This is happening.
 You and me, this is happening.”
 And I went “haha,” because I still wasn’t dating anyone at that point.
 It took her a year and a half, but she wore me down, and that was that.

 A battle of attrition to realize you were queer?

 How has it been being out as a queer artist?

 KH: You know, it’s been really interesting.
 I have the interesting intersection of being both a black artist and a queer artist.
 I feel like often there’s some tension between those identities— that either I’m making work as a black person, or I’m making work as a queer person.
 And finding and creating space for both to be fully realized is challenging...
 I mean it’s who I am.
 So that’s the intersection I’m going to work at forever.

 So how do you see yourself as a dancer and choreographer, and how does being bi fold into that?

 KH: What do you mean, how do I see myself?